HMS Wren (U28): Construction

 Wren was ordered on 13 April 1940 under the 1940 Building Programme; she was laid down by William Denny & Brothers of Dumbarton on 27 February 1941.
 Launched on 11 August 1942 she was completed on 4 February 1943, with a build time of 23 months and 5 days.

 The Black Swan class sloops were subject to numerous modifications during the building process, so much so that the design was revised, later ships (of the 1941 Programme and onwards) being described as the Modified Black Swan class.
 Although Wren was laid down under the original design, she was completed later than some of the Modified class ships, and with the modifications during her build was indistinguishable from the later Modified Black Swan vessels.

 She was adopted by the Civil community of Knutsford and Northwich in Cheshire, as part of the Warship Week National Saving programme in 1942.

 Service history

-Wren was commissioned on 4 February 1943 and after working up was assigned to FJ Walker's 2nd Support Group, the most successful anti-submarine warfare group of the Royal Navy during World War II.
+Wren was commissioned on 4 February 1943 and, after working up, was assigned to F. J. Walker's 2nd Support Group, the most successful anti-submarine warfare unit of the Royal Navy during the Second World War.

-In February Wren, and 2SG, were on support duty in the Atlantic, though they saw little action.
+In February, Wren and the 2nd Support Group were on support duty in the Atlantic, although they saw little action.

-In June they were assigned to the Bay of Biscay, supporting Coastal Command's Operation Musketry.
-On 24 June Wren, with others, found and destroyed U-449 off Cape Ortegal.
+In June, the group was assigned to the Bay of Biscay in support of Coastal Command's Operation Musketry, a programme of RAF and Fleet Air Arm air patrols over the area.
+On 24 June, Wren, with others, located and destroyed U-449 off Cape Ortegal.